lucapette/lucapette.github.com/_posts/2011-03-18-improving-irb-history.markdown

  => [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 {% endhighlight %}

-I do know there are many posts around the web on this subject but I don’t like some aspects of the solutions I came across.
+I do know there are many posts around the web on this subject but I do not like some aspects of the solutions I came across.
 I wanted a bash like history and none of the solutions I found has a real working re-execute command.
 I found some solutions but all of them use eval to execute code and don’t replace the re-executed command in the history.
 Actually the h! method I wrote uses irb_context to evaluate the input lines.
 The issue with the eval version is easy to explain with an example:

 {% highlight ruby %}
 ruby-1.9.2-p0 > eval("a=Array.toy")